A strengthened DA with the capacity and infrastructure to use information technology for a more food secure future.

 The PRISM project aims to revolutionize the way data and information on how rice crop is collected and used.

-PRISM gathers information on rice, such as where it is grown; when it is grown; and what is affecting the rice as it grows, by integrating remote sensing and information and communications technology (ICT).
+PRISM gathers information on rice, such as where it is grown; when it is grown; and what affects the rice crop as it grows through integrating remote sensing and information and communications technology (ICT).
 Currently, PRISM delivers detailed maps of rice area, seasonality, and yield; and reports on pest injury and disease observations.
 Graphs and tabular representations of the occurrence of pest injuries and diseases, yield, and farmer inputs that include fertilizers, pesticides and rice variety used, are also offered.

-All available information will be made accessible to stakeholders and decision-makers anytime and anywhere using any Internet-connected device.
+All available information are made accessible to stakeholders and decision-makers anytime and anywhere using any Internet-connected device.

 Mapping and monitoring

-SAR images, acquired on specific dates throughout the season, are also used to estimate rice yields.
-Processed SAR images together with weather data, crop parameters, soil data, and field data are fed into ORYZA, a crop growth model, to estimate yields.
-The yield estimates are validated against crop cut experiments in all participating regions and compared against official statistics from the Philippine Statistical Authority (PSA).
+SAR images acquired on specific dates throughout the season are also used to estimate rice yields.
+Processed SAR images together with weather data, variety, soil data, and crop management data are inputted into ORYZA, a crop growth modeling software, to estimate or forecast yields.
+The yield estimates are validated against crop cut experiments in all rice-producing regions and compared against official statistics from the Philippine Statistical Authority (PSA).

 Crop health assessment

-Surveys of farmers’ fields are conducted to characterize the production situation in the area (e.g. variety, crop establishment method, nutrient inputs and pest control methods), to assess injuries caused by diseases, animal pests, and weeds, and to quantify yield.
+Surveys of farmers’ fields are conducted to characterize the production situation in the area (e.g. variety, crop establishment method, nutrient inputs, and pest control methods), to assess injuries caused by diseases, animal pests, and weeds, and to quantify yield.
 Survey results are then used to produce information that will serve as the basis for stakeholders in prioritizing activities for pest management.
-Through improved data management and decision support systems, PRISM makes information and recommendations so that the DA can develop prompt and appropriate policies and production support to farmers.
+Through improved data management and decision support systems, PRISM makes information and recommendations accessible to farmers so they can adopt rational and relevant pest management strategies.

 In the recent years, the Philippines has experienced severe flooding that caused damages to rice fields.
 In the event of these recurring natural calamities, such as flood or drought, PRISM provides accurate information on the extent of damaged rice areas and production loss.
 Hence, required interventions are immediately identified and rice production shortfalls are easily assessed.
 PRISM makes it possible to deliver rapid assessment over a wide area using remote sensing.